guggenbergerME/linux_codes/Einrichten & Programme/samba-server/Readme.md

 sudo adduser meinbenutzer
 sudo smbpasswd -a meinbenutzer
 ```
+smbpasswd Key Optionen

+    -a: Add a new user to the Samba password database.
+    -x: Delete a user from the Samba password database.
+    -r: Specifies a remote machine to change passwords on.
+    -U: Specifies the username for operations.
+    -s: Silent mode, suppresses password prompts.
+    -n: No password (used to set a blank password).
+    -d: Disables the user account.
+    -e: Enables the user account

 Ersetzen Sie meinbenutzer durch den gewünschten Benutzernamen.
 Sie werden aufgefordert, ein Passwort einzugeben.